Pfizer says its COVID-19 vaccine is effective for children ages 5 to 11

 The company concluded, "the COVID-19 vaccine was well tolerated, with side effects generally comparable to those observed in participants 16 to 25 years of age."

-Vaccine-maker, Moderna, says it is also is studying its COVID-19 vaccine in young children, and results are expected later this year.
+Vaccine-maker, Moderna says it is also is studying its COVID-19 vaccine in young children, and results are expected later this year.